alexandracaulea/100-days-of-code/README.md

 Since I'm using a code block as an example and JSX, I needed to escape 3 backticks that were inside another backtick.
 So I've learned that I needed to add in front of each of those 3 backticks a backslash.
 The code looks a bit weird but it works.

 I've also learned new things about Markdown.
 One of those is that you can create a line break by ending a line with two or more spaces, and then press enter.

+### Day 19: October 11, 2020

+**Today's Progress**: I've continued working on the Markdown Previewer from freeCodeCamp.

+\*\*Thoughts: Added functionality to interpret carriage returns and render them as line breaks.
+This was the last optional requirement, and now my project passes all the tests required by freeCodeCamp.
+Even if it is not required and for practice purpose, I decided to sanitize the data in order to prevent XSS attack.
+Made some small improvements to make it accessible.

+Also, I've used GitHub CLI for the very first time in order to create 2 issues in my repository.
+It was so much easier and I didn't leave my Terminal.

 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)